Skip to main content

 What Is the Origin of Low Testosterone?

-To determine if can be the solution, we must first identify the nature of the problem.
+To determine if lifestyle changes can be the solution, we must first identify the nature of the problem.
 Clinically low testosterone, or hypogonadism, is categorized into two primary types, and the distinction is everything.
 Understanding which category you fall into provides the map for your therapeutic journey.

 Primary Hypogonadism represents an issue at the level of the production facility itself ∞ the testes.
 In this condition, the brain and pituitary are sending the correct signals (normal or even high LH and FSH), but the testes are unable to respond adequately.